top of page

 Joy unfiltered: What is a child who has William's Syndrome really like?

 Don't read this article if you want a check-list for William's Syndrome (WS).
-Read this for quirky facts, development tips and the real reason why WS brings joy to everyone.
+Read this for unusual facts, development tips and the real reason why WS brings joy to everyone.

 I’m a doctor, and I thought I knew rare conditions.
-Then life handed me the most profound lesson: two identical boys with Williams Syndrome (WS).
-They completely changed my life - from birth to getting the diagnoses and at 3 months old losing one of my precious boys to his heart condition.
+Then life handed me the most profound reality check: two identical boys with Williams Syndrome (WS).
+They completely changed my life - from birth to getting the diagnoses and then at 3 months old losing one of my precious boys to his heart condition.

-In all honesty the disability itself has never bothered me; it was the uncertainty of the future that was hard to bear.
-Now, as time goes on and my surviving son's personality shines through, I feel the greatest of pride in how loving, caring and blissfully connected he is to other people.
-For me, he is the raw 'goodness' of humanity.
+In all honesty the disability itself has never bothered me; it has been the uncertainty of the future that is harder to bear.
+Now however, as my surviving son's personality shines through, I feel the greatest of pride in how loving, caring and blissfully connected he is to other people.
+For me, he is the raw 'goodness' of humanity and the uncertainty of the future feels less heavy.

 Every time I read about WS it is often the same list of diagnostic checklists - the facial features, the medical problems, generic IQ stats and so forth.
 So I would like to share with you the interesting extra facts we have discovered about WS, some better known and some lesser known.
 As a doctor, I think the syndrome is fascinating and there are some pretty cool features.
 Here are a few to start.